Discovery-Utility/connection-utility-tool/README.md

     1. run `npm install` in "./" of the project.
 4. In the directory "./" build the bundle by `npm run dev` command.
 (For build the bundle & run application use `npm run app` command)
 5. Now you can run or build binary files of **ZSCU**:
-    1. For running this application you need enter `npm run electron` command in "./"
+    1. For running this application live you need enter `npm run electron` command in "./"
     2. You can build binary files only from the same platform type as the intended target.
 For building binary files you need run one of the following commands in "./":